accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

     * __[Instruction per cycle]__ (IPC).
 While latency/throughput are useful to measure IO systems, what are the concepts extended to CPU-cache-memory area, or in-memory processing systems?
 The typical measures are IPC, __cache misses__, __memory stalls__, from CPU statistics.
 A well designed program increases IPC by reducing mis-predicted branch jumps, making efficient use of CPU cache, pipeline and prefetch memory; as well as to reduce the cache invalidation, cache line locking, process lock wait due to concurrency control algorithms.

   * __[Predictable performance](https://www.usenix.org/conference/atc22/presentation/elhemali)__.
 A higher requirement for latency/throughput is, they should be consistent among requests, among time, and among any scale.
 A typical anti-example is SSD performance varies time to time due to background GC is running, where the term "__Deterministic latency__" is often used.
 Another anti-example is SSD performance starts to drop after over-provisioned space is used up, where the term "__Sustainable performance__" is often used.
-People also expects Cloud storage to provide consistent latency from request to request, i.e. to shorten the gap between P50 and P99; and to ensure a stable performance during App/VM is running for days and being migrated.
+People also expects Cloud storage to provide consistent latency from request to request, i.e. to shorten the __gap between P50 and P99__; and to ensure a stable performance during App/VM is running for days and being migrated.

     * __Factors affecting predictable performance__.
 Background maintenance job like GC/Compaction can easily block user requests with a large read/write request at the head of queue.
 Workloads have changing hotspots, while load balancing and migration may not kick in in time.
 Customer TPS/Capacity can grow rapidly, with bursts, while auto scaling is not responsive enough, and the switching is not smooth.
 Migrating itself also consumes resources.
 A VM can run with noisy neighbors, where co-locating is necessary for resource efficiency, but quota/throttling isn't perfect.
 Cache can miss, while cold restart or traffic churn can cause cascade failures.
-Switching between cache hit/miss, or anything similar, is a behavior of __[bi-modality](https://www.usenix.org/conference/atc22/presentation/elhemali)__, that is a fundamental cause of performance variances.
+Switching between cache hit/miss, or anything similar, is a behavior of __[Bi-modality](https://www.usenix.org/conference/atc22/presentation/elhemali)__, that is a fundamental cause of performance variances.
 DBs may have schema changes at background. __Adaptive execution__ can switch strategies, data structures, and indexes being used in middle, more efficient, but can create a non-smooth jump of performance.
 Networking can also have burps, congestion, and incast problems.
 Overall, achieving predictable performance is still one of the challenges in cloud storage.

     * __Service-level Agreements__ (SLA) / __Service-level Objectives__ (SLO).
 Cloud storage offer customers with SLA, a money insured guarantee about performance and availability/durability, while SLO gives more rigid measured numbers.
 Offering a predicable performance is even more important to customers than simply saying we are fast.
 What may also overweight fast is to offer a rich feature set, trustworthy customer service, helpful troubleshooting and visualization, and extreme data safety & security.